BillJr99/Ursinus-CIE100-Fall2026/_pages/Assignments/asmt-essay1.md

 Whichever option you choose, the following requirements need to be meet:

 * The essay should be 1200-1500 words
-* Minimum of 6 relevant quotes from A Feminist Manifesto, Allegory of the Cave, and the Matrix
+* Minimum of 6 relevant quotes from A Feminist Manifesto, and the Allegory of the Cave
 * The essay must be typed, double-spaced, in 12-point font
 * Number the pages
 * Do not include a cover page.